-Located on the grounds of the Royal Victoria Hospital Complex, this was the military base for the Support Company and Reconnaissance Platoon of the First Battalion Royal Highland Fusiliers from 02.07.1975 to 01.11.1975.
+Complex, this was the military base for the Support Company and Reconnaissance Platoon of the First Battalion Royal Highland Fusiliers from 02.07.1975 to from where the company managed its operations.

 CAIN Conflict Archive on the Internet.
 Open source website